knhcr/sd-webui-prompt-cards-manager/README.md

 -----------------------------------------------------------------------------------------------------------------------------
 ## Update History
+* 2025/03/19
+  - At the right side of prompt textarea, now you can always see a small gallery component which shows the image generation result. ([Sample](#mini-gallery))
+    + If you don't need this, uncheck the option to hide that at `Settings` page.
+(Show by default)

 * 2025/03/18
   - Adjusted Card display
     + Added `ShowDirName` Checkbox, where you can toggle display folder path or not.